jagoda/outflux/README.md

 | data      | The data point.              |

 Creates a new data point.
 The `data` object is a standard JavaScript object.
 The key names are used as the column names for the point.
-Returns a promise that is resolved if the point is successfully processed by Influx and rejected otherwise.
+Points are batched on one second intervals to improve performance.

 [hapi]: http://hapijs.com/ "Hapi"
 [influxdb]: http://influxdb.com/ "InfluxDB"